Person sitting back from a clear, organised desk, looking calm after finally starting a delayed task

 Person at a desk looking away from work — a classic procrastination moment before refocusing

-The Six Main Causes of Procrastination
+The Eight Main Causes of Procrastination

 1. Immediate mood repair